 The Civil Monetary Penalties Law

-Another law that is frequently implicated in advertising arrangements is the Civil Monetary Penalties (CMP) law, which is intended to combat fraud, waste, and abuse within Medicare and Medicaid.
-This law prohibits practices from offering anything of value to federal and state healthcare beneficiaries in order to influence or induce those patients into using the practice’s services.
+Another law that is frequently implicated in advertising arrangements is the Civil Monetary Penalties (CMP) law.
+CMP seeks to combat fraud, waste, and abuse within Medicare and Medicaid.
+It prohibits practices from offering anything of value to federal and state healthcare beneficiaries in order to influence or induce those patients into using the practice’s services.

-Another exception to potentially influencing patients is an inducement of fairly insignificant monetary value.
-If your practice wanted to provide new patients with a $5 gas card to use at a gas station, this would be allowed so long as your practice does not give a gift worth more than $15 per item or provide more than $75 worth of gifts to any single patient per year.
+Under the CMP law, dollar values matter.
+If your practice wanted to provide new patients with a $5 gas card to use at a gas station, this would be allowed as long as your practice does not give a gift worth more than $15 per item or provide more than $75 worth of gifts to any single patient per year.
 If the incentive you offer patients, whether for new patients to come into your practice or existing patients to come get annual screenings, is below that threshold, then it is legal.